AkhilVKhatode/FactoryDesignCrossPlatformUI/README.md

 # Cross-Platform UI Factory Pattern in Python

-A clean implementation of the Factory Pattern for creating platform-specific UI elements (Windows, Mac, Linux) in Python.
+A clean implementation of the Abstract Factory Pattern for creating platform-specific UI elements (Windows, Mac, Linux) in Python.

 ## Overview